50 Best Happy Birthday Wishes For Pastor’s Wife

 Moms are Cultural Influencers

-You have a vital influential role in our culture as you nurture and raise the next generation of leaders for our country and in the Church.
+You have a vital influential role in our culture as you nurture and raise the next generation of leaders.
+Godly leaders matter for our country and in the Church.

 Here are 15 inspiring and encouraging books for Christian moms, in no particular order.
-And although I am not a mom, my three sisters and the vast majority of my friends have children of all ages.
+I am not a mom, but my three sisters and the vast majority of my friends have children of all ages.

-Any one of these books would be the perfect gift for a special mom in your life (or even yourself) who could use biblical truths and encouragement from the God of hope on Mother’s Day.
+Any one of these books would be the perfect gift for a special mom in your life (or even yourself).
+Moms need biblical truths and encouragement from the God of hope on Mother’s Day.
 Here goes!

 Pressing Pause

-Whether you’re juggling a career, kids’ schedules, and church commitments or you’re covered in spit-up and anxious about what the next eighteen years might hold, you can carve out a few quiet moments to rejuvenate your spirit.
+You’re juggling a career, kids’ schedules, and church commitments.
+You’re covered in spit-up and anxious about what the next eighteen years might hold.
+You barely have time to carve out a few quiet moments to rejuvenate your spirit.

-Pressing Pause: 100 Quiet Moments for Moms to Meet With Jesus focuses on moms who want to approach their lives today with a positive mindset and develop a closer relationship with God.
+Pressing Pause: 100 Quiet Moments for Moms to Meet With Jesus focuses on moms who approach their lives today with a positive mindset.
+They long to develop a closer relationship with God.

 SNIPPET: Kids bickering?
 Schedule jam-packed?
 Dishes and laundry both piled up high?
 Perhaps it’s time you pressed pause and took a moment for yourself.